Endoscopic Depth Estimation Based on Deep Learning: A Survey: Methods Based on Deep Learning

 By normalizing the difference by the sum of the depth values, this formula effectively measures the relative error, thereby avoiding the scale sensitivity that arises from absolute depth differences while ensuring symmetry and numerical stability.

 Finally, the geometric loss, $L_{geo}$, is defined as the mean inconsistency over all valid pixels $V$:

-By minimizing $L_{geo}$, the network is constrained to predict geometrically consistent depth across consecutive frames, which propagates throughout the entire video sequence to address the inherent problem of scale inconsistency in monocular depth estimation.
+By minimizing $L_{geo}$, the network is constrained to predict geometrically consistent depth across consecutive frames, which propagates throughout the entire video sequence to address the inherent problem of scale inconsistency in MDE.

 \textit{Occlusion and Dynamic Region Handling:} In endoscopic surgical procedures, occlusions caused by surgical instruments are inevitable, which subsequently violate the photometric consistency assumption.
 Traditional methods often incorporate optical flow or semantic segmentation networks to detect these occluded or dynamic regions; however, this undoubtedly increases computational complexity.
-Bian et al. \cite{51}use the inconsistency map \(D_{\mathrm{diff}}\) derived from the geometric consistency loss to automatically generate a weight mask, thereby dynamically suppressing the contribution of unreliable regions to the loss.
+Bian et al. \cite{51} use the inconsistency map \(D_{\mathrm{diff}}\) derived from the geometric consistency loss to automatically generate a weight mask, thereby dynamically suppressing the contribution of unreliable regions to the loss.
 Let the weight mask be denoted as \(M(p)\), then:

 From the formula, it can be observed that regions with larger $D_{\mathrm{diff}}(p)$ values—typically corresponding to dynamic objects, occlusions, or low-textured areas-are assigned lower mask weights $M(p)$, while regions with smaller $D_{\mathrm{diff}}(p)$ values are given higher weights.
 The mask is applied to the photometric loss $L_{p}^{M}$ to reduce the contribution of unreliable regions \cite{51}.
 This results in the following formulation: